 ORB: PLACING INTO VIBRATION

-TERESA PETERS + TORBEN TILLY + CHERYL FARTHING, Audio Foundation 2022
+TERESA PETERS + TORBEN TILLY + CHERYL FARTHING, ~ exhibition & experience ~ Audio Foundation 2022

-& in 2024 her work BLACK MOON vibed as part of 625 MOONS ~ FROM SCRATCH ~ New Zealand’s iconic and ground breaking music and performance group’s 50 year celebrations produced by the Audio Foundation.
+& in 2024 her work BLACK MOON vibed to live From Scratch performance 625 MOONS ~ FROM SCRATCH ~ New Zealand’s iconic and ground breaking music and performance group’s 50 year celebrations produced by the Audio Foundation & was a featured work in live accompaniment as part of their 2025 National tour Songs for Unsung Heroes & 3 short films.

 @TERESAPETERSSTUDIO︎